RAMPAGE

 If you care more about chest development than shoulders, you can swap the 5th exercise of each day (Arnold Press/Seated Dumbbell Press/Klokov Press) for a horizonal press (referred to in my first book as “pushes”).
 If you care more about shoulder development than chest, you can swap the 1st exercise of each day (Incline Dumbbell Bench/Flat Dumbell Bench/Smith Machine Reverse Grip Bench) for another overhead movement.

 Likewise, if you care more about thickness of the back, you can swap a vertical pull for a row, whilst if you care more about width, can dump rows for vertical pulls.
-Up to you.
+The decision is ultimately up to you.

 Take the first week fairly easy just to find working weights (~3-4 RIR across the board).

-You have 4 days off a week so push the workout days hard!
+You have 4 days off a week so you have plenty of time to recover and grow.
+That means you need to push the workout days hard!

 Feel free to do cardio on your off days.
 Cardio is optional and should be done at lower intensity so they do not interfere with your workouts.

-Where it says “failure + partials” start with just failure (after the first week) and gradually incorporate some partial range of motion reps in later weeks.
+Where it says “failure + partials” start with just taking your sets to failure (after the first week) and gradually incorporate some partial range of motion reps in later weeks as you progress.

 Aim for a double progression, adding reps till you get to the top of the rep range, then adding weight, and repeating.
 Not all sets have to be with the same weight, you can do a single set with a heavier weight then drop the weight if fatigue necessitates that.